eoumenwa/Dare.ioProjects/PROJECT 10: Load Balancer Solution With Nginx and SSL.md

 ## Summary

-You have just implemented an Nginx Load Balancing Web Solution with secured HTTPS connection with periodically updated SSL/TLS certificates.
+In this project, I implemented an Nginx Load Balancing Web Solution with secured HTTPS connection with periodically updated SSL/TLS certificates.

 ## References